paintparty/fireworks/README.md

 <img src="resources/metadata-coll-inline.png" width="256px" />

-Here is the same vector, with the second symbol in carrying metadata:
+Here is the same vector, with the second symbol in the vector carrying metadata:

 ```Clojure
 (? ^{:a "a"} ['foo (with-meta (symbol "bar") {:b "b"}) 'baz]